Google Data Studio Tutorial

 16. Create combined fields

 Data Studio is powerful because it can incorporate more than 400 data sources into a single report.
-Thanks to a new feature called “combined sources” it has just become even more powerful.
-Warning: maybe it’s a bit technical.
-Stick with me and I promise it will be worth it.
+Thanks to a new feature, the combined sources, just became even more powerful.
+Attention: it may be a bit technical.
+Stay with me and I promise it will be worth it.

-If you’re familiar with JOIN clauses in SQL, you’ll understand the data merging right away.
+If you are familiar with JOIN clauses in SQL, you will quickly understand the mixing of data.
 Don’t know what SQL is?
 No problem.

-The best way to think about data blending is with a Venn diagram.
+The best way to think about the mix of data is with a Venn diagram.
 You have two sets of data.
-Each data set has unique information, for example, data that lives in the green and blue areas, respectively.
+Each data set has unique information, e.g., data living in the green and blue areas, respectively.

 data studio

-But they have (at least) one piece of data in common: the information in the blue-green overlap section.
+But they have (at least) one thing in common: the information in the blue-green overlap section.

 This shared data point is known as a key.
 If your datasets do not have a key, they are not mixable.

-For example, suppose you want to compare user behavior on your website with user behavior in your app.
+For example, suppose you want to compare the behavior of users on your website with that of your application.
 The key is the user ID, a custom dimension that Google Analytics has created and that your app analytics software also uses.

-It combines the GA website behavior report with the app usage report.
-This gives you all the records from the first report along with any matching ones from the second; in other words, if a user has visited the site and used the app, they will be included.
-If they have only used the application but not visited the site, they will not be included in the new combined data.
+Combines the GA website behavior report with the application usage report.
+This gives you all the records from the first report along with matching records from the second; in other words, if a user has visited the site and used the application, they will be included.
+If you have only used the application but have not visited the site, it will not be included in the new combined data.

 This is known as a LEFT OUTER JOIN.
-Why should you care?
+Why should you be interested?
 Because the order of your data sources is important.

-Put your primary data source first, that is, the one where you want all the values, regardless of whether there is a match in its second source.
+Put your primary data source first, i.e. the one where you want all the values, regardless of whether there is a match in its second source.

 Now that we’ve got all that out of the way, let’s set up a mixed field.